mupat/gulp-tasks/README.md

 ## Less
-Now with usage of the [autoprefix][autoprefixer] plugin.
+Now with usage of the [autoprefix][autoprefix] plugin.
 Possible options for supported browsers can be found at [browserlist][browserlist] plugin.
 ```coffeescript
 gTasks.less.build '<src_file[s]>', '<dest_folder>', '[<array for supported browsers as defined by browserslist>] (OPTIONAL)'
 ```